shakacode/react_on_rails/README.md

 ## Dependencies
 + Ruby 2.1 or greater
-+ Rails 4.2 or greater
++ Rails 3.2 or greater
-  + Rails 3.2 will work and is tested up to 6.8.x.
-We are not testing it for new releases.
-If you find an issue, you will have to submit a PR to get it fixed.
 + Node 5.5 or greater

 ## Contributing
 Bug reports and pull requests are welcome.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our version of the [Contributor Covenant Code of Conduct](docs/misc/code_of_conduct.md)).
+This project is intended to be a welcoming space for collaboration, and contributors are expected to adhere to our version of the [Contributor Covenant Code of Conduct](docs/misc/code_of_conduct.md)).

 See [Contributing](CONTRIBUTING.md) to get started.
+See [contribution help wanted](https://github.com/shakacode/react_on_rails/labels/contributions%3A%20up%20for%20grabs%21).

 ## License
 The gem is available as open source under the terms of the [MIT License](./docs/LICENSE.md).